duanebester/monty/doc/intro.md

-# Introduction to cloj
+# Introduction to Monty

 ### CSS
-> src/cloj/css
+> src/monty/tempating/css

 ### REDIS
-> src/cloj/database
+> src/monty/database

 App will be used with REDIS (redis.io)

 ### HTML
-> src/cloj/html
+> src/monty/tempating/html

 layout will have the different layouts to choose from, notice the base function.

 ### SERVER
-> src/cloj/http
+> src/monty/http

-http-kit "2.1.10"
+http-kit "2.1.12"

 ### JavaScript
-> src/cloj/js
+> src/monty/tempating/cljs

-Here you will find a script.cljs file.
+Here you will find a .cljs files.
 This, when built with lein cljs plugin, will place a main.js file in resources/js/

 ### Routing
-> src/cloj/routes
+> src/monty/routes

 Routing is done with Compojure.